avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:
+May 19th, 2020: I received the go-ahead from Dr. Ayres to submit our project proposal to the MSGC, along with some additional specifications which I am currently working on.
+I have also received the raspberry pi.
+I initially had some issues getting it to recognize MSU's network, but I eventually got it to work via ethernet.
+I also encountered a problem causing the file system to crash after restarting the system, but I believe I have it working after a full-upgrade.
+I now have another problem installing MySQL due to my Raspbian Buster installation not being supported.
+I have found no solution and will contact Dr. Ghassemi.

 May 18th, 2020: I have not received the raspberry pi yet.
 I have been going over the code given to me by Dr. Ghassemi.

 May 16th, 2020: I received the first amazon package - the keyboard and mouse.
 The raspberry pi and camera was due to arrive, but appears to have been delayed.